S1SYPHOS/Jekyll-Foundation5-Starter-Kit/README.md

 Everything's ready to get started right away - here's my Grunt workflow:
 - `grunt dev`: Compiles SASS, builds the site and opens it in the default browser, watches for changes and injects them right away.
 - `grunt prod`: Builds a bleeding edge website into the `build` directory.
 - `grunt split`: Same as `grunt prod`, but fixes problems with non-working JS components.
-If something you need to doesn't work, e.g. off-canvas navigation, head over to `source/_scss/split` and
+If something you need doesn't work, e.g. off-canvas navigation, head over to `source/_scss/split` and
-  1. comment it out in `_foundation_split.scss` and
+  1. comment out this component in `_foundation_split.scss` and
-  2. add it after `global` in `custom_split.scss`
+  2. add it right after `global` in `custom_split.scss`
 - `grunt check`: Checks code quality of SASS and JS files, Jekyll health and also for outdated packages.

 **It's possible to get started even quicker - with `bundle exec jekyll serve`**

 ## Special Thanks
 I'd like to thank everybody that's making great software - you people are awesome.
+Also I'm always thankful for feedback and bug reports :)